 Step 1: Make preparations

-Stop the ECS instance to which the system disk is attached.
+Stop the ECS instance.
 For more information, see Stop an instance.

 ImportantIf an ECS instance uses the pay-as-you-go billing method and resides in a VPC, you must enable the standard mode when you stop the instance.
 If you enable the economical mode, you may be unable to start the instance after you re-initialize the disks attached to the instance.